Tortuga Bay

 Tortuga Bay, Santa Cruz, Galápagos

-You can do it without a guide, but if it’s your first time in this location, I recommend you do it with a certified guide so you can learn more about the islands and every aspect of the area.
+However, if this is your first time visiting this location, I recommend that you do so with a certified guide in order to become more familiar with the islands and the local flora and fauna.

 Tortuga Bay, Santa Cruz, Galápagos